Autumn 2024Order now for delivery from week commencing 25th November for pot grown trees or December for bare-root or mixed tree orders.

 Beth comes into bearing quite young by the standards of most pears, you are likely to get some fruit within 2-3 years.
 However, be wary of letting it fruit too heavily too early, as this can slow further growth of the tree.

 The picking season is starts at the end of August in the southern UK, a bit later further north.
-Keep a close eye on the crop at this stage, and pick the pears whilst they are still hard and ripen in a fruit bowl - they should not be ripened on the tree.
+Beth is one of the few pear varieties that you can eat straight off the tree - most should be picked when still hard and ripened indoors.

 Beth is self-sterile so needs a pollination partner, but will be pollinated by a large number of other pear varieties.